ariannamethod/sska/README.md

 - It will **not** help you debug your code.
 - It **will** make you feel like you're talking to a ghost.

-Run at your own risk.
+Remember!
 You knew what you were doing when you cloned this.

 ---